“THE RIVER MOVES FROM LAND TO LAND…

 Our home is best understood as a dynamic meeting of land and water, defined more by its constantly changing coastline than by any arbitrary borders.
 From the marshy merger of sea and shore comes 70% of the nation’s harvest of oysters and other seafood.
 The Mississippi River, which formed much of Louisiana, is the spine of commerce connecting us with America between the Rockies and the Appalachians.
 Water from the Mississippi is pumped into the industries that line its banks for manufacturing of products that, in turn, are shipped out over the same river waters to markets around the world.

-More than $250 million has been committed by partners, including the State of Louisiana, for developing the first phase of what will be an international destination for leading minds in science, engineering and other specialties.
+More than $250 million has been committed by partners, including the State of Louisiana, for developing what will be an international destination for leading minds in science, engineering and other specialties.
 Ultimately, The Water Campus will attract thousands of people, all working together in an effort to understand and better manage the complex relationship between water, land, and people around the world – beginning here at home in Louisiana

 LSU CENTER FOR RIVER STUDIES